wjlei1990/pycmt3d/doc/intro.rst

 Introduction
 ==============================

-This is python version of `cmt3d <https://github.com/QuLogic/GRD_CMT3D>`_ package(originally developed by Qinya Liu and Carl Tape).
+This is python version of `cmt3d <https://github.com/QuLogic/GRD_CMT3D>`_ package(originally developed by Qinya Liu and Carl Tape), which is used to provide more precise source solution in 3D earth model.

 This pycmt3d uses the perturbed method to calculate the gradient of the source.
-Currently, 11 parameters inversion are supported: **[Mrr, Mtt, Mpp, Mrt, Mrp, Mtp, depth, longitude, latitude, time shift, half duration]**
+Currently, 11 parameters inversion are supported: **[Mrr, Mtt, Mpp, Mrt, Mrp, Mtp, depth, longitude, latitude, time shift, half duration]**.
+The paper is published on `here <http://www.bssaonline.org/content/94/5/1748.abstract>`_.
+If you want to know the basic theory of this method, please read the paper.

-In this package, the default function is waveform differnce.

 The pacakge runs currently on one core(no parallel support) because most of the time is spend on I/O but not calculation.